Tiger FM

 By Ronald Ssemagonja

-The event attracted ministers from Uganda and Kenya, alongside citizens from both nations who came to witness what leaders described as a historic stride toward value addition and regional integration.
+The event drew ministers from Uganda and Kenya, as well as citizens from both nations who came to witness what leaders described as a historic stride toward value addition and regional integration.

 In his remarks, President Museveni hailed the project as a step toward Africa’s economic liberation.

-“The groundbreaking of the USD 500 million Devki Mega Steel Plant in Tororo… marks a major step in our journey to liberate Africa from centuries of exploitation,” he said.
+“The groundbreaking of the USD 500 million Devki Mega Steel Plant in Tororo marks a major step in our journey to liberate Africa from centuries of exploitation,” he said.
 “For over 500 years, we have been losing value through slavery, colonialism, and the export of raw materials.
-With this integrated steel operation… we move closer to ending the hemorrhage of our minerals, our jobs and our foreign exchange.”
+With this integrated steel operation, we move closer to ending the haemorrhage of our minerals, our jobs, and our foreign exchange.”

-“As we reduce the USD 5 billion lost annually to imports and prepare for the Standard Gauge Railway, the future is bright and more investments will follow,” he said.
+“As we reduce the USD 5 billion lost annually to imports and prepare for the Standard Gauge Railway, the future is bright, and more investments will follow,” he added.

-President William Ruto, in his speech, described the Devki steel project as a transformative investment for the region.
+President William Ruto described the Devki steel project as a transformative investment for the region.

-“Sitting on more than 400 acres of land, the multi-billion facility will cut our import bills, create jobs, build new value chains and expand opportunities,” he noted.
-Ruto reaffirmed Kenya and Uganda’s commitment to supporting transnational investments that will advance Africa’s industrialisation agenda and boost intra-African trade.
+“Sitting on more than 400 acres of land, this multi-billion-dollar facility will cut our import bills, create jobs, build new value chains, and expand opportunities,” he said.
+Ruto reaffirmed Kenya and Uganda’s commitment to supporting transnational investments that advance Africa’s industrialisation agenda and boost intra-African trade.

-Meanwhile, away from the groundbreaking event, Uganda’s First Lady and Minister of Education and Sports, Hon.
+Meanwhile, Uganda’s First Lady and Minister of Education and Sports, Hon.
 Janet Kataha Museveni, was recently honoured with the International Woman ICON Leader Award by Malaysia’s Binary University.
-The award, delivered by Professor Joseph Adaikalam and his team, recognised her decades of service and leadership.
+The award, presented by Professor Joseph Adaikalam and his team, recognised her decades of service and leadership.

-Receiving the award, Mrs. Museveni reflected on her journey from exile to national leadership.
-She said the honour affirmed “God’s goodness” throughout her life and reiterated her commitment to building “an ethical and hopeful Uganda.”
-She also highlighted her new focus on fighting what she called “Acquired Integrity Deficiency Syndrome” threatening the nation.
+Receiving the award, Mrs Museveni reflected on her journey from exile to national leadership, saying the honour affirmed “God’s goodness” throughout her life and reiterated her commitment to building “an ethical and hopeful Uganda.”
+She also highlighted her focus on combating what she called “Acquired Integrity Deficiency Syndrome,” which she believes threatens the nation.

 She expressed gratitude to President Museveni for 52 years of “loyal friendship” and thanked her family for their support.
-Mrs. Museveni encouraged young Ugandans to contribute to national development, saying, “May this Award inspire the young people to lay their brick for Uganda by asking what they can do for their country.”
+Mrs Museveni encouraged young Ugandans to contribute to national development, stating: “May this award inspire young people to lay their brick for Uganda by asking what they can do for their country.”